Be smart about it.

 This is a subject that could easily fill a book.
 Our domestic dog population is changing.
-In Vermont we used to be able to go to the local shelter and have a good chance of finding a gentle, sociable dog that needed a new home.
+In Vermont we used to be able to go to the local shelter and there was a good chance we could find a gentle, sociable dog that needed a new home.
 With training, regular exercise and loving kindness most of these dogs could adapt well and become loving, safe family pets.
 Those days are pretty much gone.

-Over the last twenty years, shelters in the North east have done a great job of limiting the population of unwanted dogs through a rigorous spay/neuter program.
-It seemed like a humane and socially prudent way forward.
+Over the last twenty years, shelters in the North East have done a great job of limiting the population of unwanted dogs through a rigorous spay/neuter program.
+At the time, it seemed like a humane and socially prudent way forward.
 But there have been unforeseen (by most anyway) and quite dramatic consequences to what we thought was going to help dogs, not harm them.
-Because of the mandatory practice of spay/neutering every dog entering the shelter system, the gentle, sociable dogs that make great family pets have been all but extinguished.

 Shelters are doing the best job they can with the population of dogs that are brought into their shelters today.
 Many of these dogs are transported from southern states where there are many, many more stray or surrendered dogs that need homes.
 It’s warmer in the south so more dogs reproduce and thrive.
 Which dogs are reproducing on the streets and in back yards?
 Many of them belong to fighting or guarding breeds, or mixes of these breeds that are kept and sold for protection purposes.

-Research the breed you are interested and ask yourself if the requirements for that particular breed is something that you can realistically meet.
-Go and meet the dogs.
+Research the breed you are interested and ask yourself if you can meet the requirements for that specific breed.
+Go to meet the dogs.
 If the breeder will not introduce you to one or more of the parents, move on.
 Your puppy will be like the parents.
 This is a very important step unless that breeder has such an outstanding reputation that you deem it unnecessary (some do).
 Do your homework!

 Contacting good breeders is an art in itself.
 Most good breeders get tons of inquiries about puppies.
-Make yourself stand out by asking intelligent questions and introducing yourself, to demonstrate that you are serious.
+Make yourself stand out by asking intelligent questions and introducing yourself, to demonstrate that you are serious and would make a great home for a puppy.
+A good breeder will ask for multiple references from your veterinarian, other breeders and or trainers.
 Follow up.
 Call again if you do not get a response.

 You can expect to pay $1,200 to $3,500 for a good pure bred dog.
 If you ask a breeder right off how much they are asking for a puppy, you will probably not get an answer.
 While money is usually a consideration for most us, it should not be primary.

-Breeders sometimes have young adult dogs retuned to them for one reason or another.
+Breeders sometimes have young adult dogs returned to them for one reason or another.
 One of these dogs may be a good option for you.

 Breed rescues are another possible source for dogs.
-Most states have breed rescues for the majors breeds.
+Most states have breed rescues for the major breeds.
 The internet is a great way to research this.

 I do not recommend acquiring a dog this way.
 While most of the individuals involved are legitimate, you are gambling big time on the dog.
 Remember, the dog will have gone through a huge amount of trauma before it ever gets to you just by going through the rescue and then transport experience.
 And then you have no way of knowing what the history of that dog is, prior to being picked up or surrendered.
 People tend to keep good dogs.